orestis-koutroumpas/Numerical-Solution-of-Schrodinger-Equation/README.md

 - **Python:** The program is written in Python.
 Ensure you have Python installed on your system.

-- **Dependencies:** The following Python libraries are used in this project and can be installed by running the following command:
+- **Dependencies:** The Python libraries that are used in this project can be installed by running the following command:

   ```bash
   pip install -r requirements.txt